Jadsadar/TCAS-Dashboard/README.md

 - Charts and tables auto-update based on user-selected filters.
 - The scraping logic (in `cost_scraper.py`) can be extended to update the datasets regularly.

----

-## 💡 Why This Project?

-This dashboard was created to simplify the decision-making process for students choosing between AI Engineering and Computer Engineering programs.
-It provides cost comparisons, summary insights, and visual analytics—especially useful for Thai students preparing for **TCAS** applications.

----

-## 📸 Screenshots

-*_(Add screenshots here if available, e.g., of the home page, filter usage, etc.)_

----

-## 📄 License

-This project is licensed under the MIT License.